Islamist gunmen hold hostages in Kenya siege after 68 killed

 He made no mention of killing or capturing militants but said commanders hoped to end the operation "very, very soon".
 Reuters journalists outside the mall heard only very occasional gunfire and an explosion.
 There was no clear word on the fate of people said to be held by a dozen or so gunmen in a supermarket.

-Al Shabaab in Somalia said its fighters were demanding Kenya pull out troops from its northern neighbour, where they have put the al Qaeda-affiliated group on the defensive in the past two years.
+Al Shabaab in Somalia said its fighters were demanding Kenya pull out troops from its northern neighbor, where they have put the al Qaeda-affiliated group on the defensive in the past two years.

 "Most of the hostages have been released, and the Kenya Defence Forces has taken control of most parts of the building," Colonel Cyrus Oguna told local station KTN, giving no details.
 He told Britain's Sky News late on Sunday: "A large number of hostages have been rescued since this morning."